officialynyng/Status_Bot/README.md

 Feel free to fork this repo, submit issues, or open a pull request if you have improvements! 🚀

-License

-MIT License.
 Free to use and modify.

 ██╗   ██╗███╗   ██╗██╗   ██╗███╗   ██╗ ██████╗